alexiscrack3/git-cheat-sheet/README.md

 VIEWING DETAIL ABOUT A COMMIT
-It shows details of the most recent commit
+It shows details of the most recent commit.
 ```bash
 $ git show
 ```
-It shows details of the most recent commit
+It shows details of the most recent commit.
 ```bash
 $ git show HEAD
 ```
-List filenames without the diffs
+List filenames without the diffs.
 ```bash
 $ git show HEAD --name-only
 ```
-It shows details of the last fetch
+It shows details of the last fetch.
 ```bash
 $ git show FETCH_HEAD
 ```
-It shows details of a particular commit number
+It shows details of a particular commit number.
 ```bash
 $ git show <commit>
 ```
-Reference a commit via commit message pattern matching
+Reference a commit via commit message pattern matching.
 ```bash
 $ git show :/<commit>
 ```
-It shows details of a particular stash
+It shows details of a particular stash.
 ```bash
 $ git show stash@{n}
 ```
-It shows details of a file on a branch
+It shows details of a file on a branch.
 ```bash
 $ git show <branch>:<file>
 ```
-It shows details of a file on a branch
+It shows details of a file on a branch.
 ```bash
 $ git show <commit>:<file>
 ```